Artificial IntelligenceTechnology

 06- Supply Chain Management

-AI can optimize logistics, transportation, and inventory management, reducing waste and ensuring that fresh produce reaches consumers more quickly and efficiently.
+This application of AI in agriculture can optimize logistics, transportation, and inventory management, reducing waste and ensuring that fresh produce reaches consumers more quickly and efficiently.

 07- Agricultural Research